Ancient Lit, Queer Potentials

-A virtual lecture in collaboration with Dr. Carman Romano!
+A lecture in collaboration with Dr. Carman Romano!
 This offering is fully funded by grant monies, so your ticket + copies of both books is free.
 All you'll need to do is reserve your spot with us!
+This event takes place on Saturday, September 6 from 2-4 PM at the Bala Cynwyd Library, located at 131 Old Lancaster Road, Bala Cynwyd, PA 19004.

-With AL/QP, Dr. Carman Romano will (re-)introduce Selkies to ancient mythic literature and its latent queer potential.
+With AL/QP, Dr. Carman Romano will (re-)introduce ancient mythic literature and its latent queer potential.
 Myths are, after all, some of the world’s oldest fantasy and science fiction.

 We’ll use Stephanie McCarter’s scintillating new translation of Ovid’s Metamorphoses and Helen Morales’ Antigone Rising to ground and support our discussion.
 By focusing on some of Ovid’s stories that deal with gender, sex, sexualized violence, and sexuality, we’ll empower ourselves to use literary myths to think about and interrogate these concepts.